 A Brief History of Art - National Gallery & National Portrait Gallery

-Focussing on the National Gallery, this tour will chronologically categorise styles in European art.
-This treasure trove of paintings, spanning the 13th to the 20th century, details the progression of art, from purely ecclesiastical subject matter commissioned by the Church, to the recorded daily lives of the aristocracy through displays of their great wealth, on to the rich merchant who commissioned work because he could, and finally to artists who practised for the love of art.
+This treasure trove of National Gallery paintings, spanning the 13th to the 20th century, details the progression of art, from purely ecclesiastical subject matter commissioned by the Church, to the recorded daily lives of the aristocracy.
 This can be continued in the National Portrait Gallery next door, which brings the visitor into the 21st century and completes the journey.
-The roof-top restaurant offers an unparalleled vista of Trafalgar Square and across Whitehall to the Houses of Parliament, Big Ben and the London Eye.

 An Eclectic Taste - The Wallace Collection